So…a killer flu has been going around*

 15. No Dairy

 Once I see that anyone has a drippy nose…they go on a dairy free diet.
-No milk, no butter, no cream, no nothing.
-Dairy thickens mucus; so we stop the milk and start on clear fluids.
+No milk, no butter, no cream, no cheese, no nothing.
+Dairy thickens mucus; so we stop the all dairy and increase clear fluids until the cold passes.

 16. We routinely take vitamins